openeuropa/oe_showcase/modules/oe_showcase_list_pages/README.md

 * Visit `config/search/search-api`.
 * Create a search server, unless you want to reuse one that already exists.
 * Click "Add index".
-* Enter an index name, e.g. "List pages index", and review or adjust the machine name.
+* Enter an index name, e.g. "List pages index".
+Review or adjust the machine name, e.g. `myproject_list_pages_index` or just `list_pages_index`.
-  * The index will be reused across content types, so a machine name like `myproject_list_pages_index` is fine.
-  * It is probably a good idea to have dedicated search indices for list pages and for regular site search.
+  * _Note: We recommend to have one shared search index for all list pages, but to have distinct search indices for other purposes like site search.
 * In "Datasources", choose "Content".
 * In "Bundles", choose the content types that should be indexed.
 * Click "Save and add fields".
-* In the "Fields" tab, add the fields you need:
+* In the "Fields" tab, add the fields:
-  * The "Content type" field is required if the index covers multiple content types.
+  * Add the "Content type" field, if the index covers more than one content type.
-  * Add more fields to prepare for search facets.
+  * Add additional fields as needed to create facets later.
 * Click "Save".
+* Clear the cache, e.g. with `drush cr`.
+  * This is needed for newly added fields and content types to become available when creating facets.
+* Run the indexing process for the newly created or updated search index.

 ### Facets